-- Dementia is a syndrome; Alzheimer’s is a disease
+- Dementia is a syndrome; Alzheimer’s is a disease.

-- Dementia and Alzheimer’s progress in three stages: Mild (early-stage), Moderate (middle-stage), and Severe (late-stage)
+- Dementia and Alzheimer’s progress in three stages: Mild (early-stage), Moderate (middle-stage), and Severe (late-stage).

-Alzheimer’s is a degenerative disease of the brain that gradually impacts the patient’s memory and causes confusion, disorientation, other thought processes, and problems in communicating.
+Alzheimer’s is a degenerative disease of the brain that gradually impacts the person’s memory and causes confusion, disorientation, other thought processes, and problems in communicating.
 Alzheimer’s is a fatal disease that over time affects all parts of the brain.

 According to the National Institute on Aging (NIA), dementia is a brain disorder that impacts a patient’s ability to perform activities of daily living, while Alzheimer’s is a regressive and irreversible type of dementia that impacts sectors in the brain that affect memory, thought, and language.

 A main difference between Alzheimer’s disease and dementia is that Alzheimer’s is degenerative and incurable, whereas certain types of dementia, such as dementias caused by certain thyroid conditions, reactions to medication or deficiencies in vitamins and minerals, can be reversed or are merely temporary.

 It is also worth noting that neither dementia nor Alzheimer’s disease are part of the normal aging process.
 Although memory loss is the one factor that is predominantly associated with both dementia and Alzheimer’s disease, one can experience memory loss without having Alzheimer’s disease or dementia.